-The Sequoia and Kings Canyon National Parks Wilderness Stewardship Plan (WSP) Extent Necessary Determination establishes limits on commercial service days (CSDs) for stock and non-stock, including caps on a wilderness-wide basis, and specific caps for the Mount Whitney Management Area.
+The Sequoia and Kings Canyon National Parks Wilderness Stewardship Plan (WSP) Extent Necessary Determination established limits on commercial service days (CSDs) for stock and non-stock, including caps on a wilderness-wide basis, and specific caps for the Mount Whitney Management Area.
 See http://parkplanning.nps.gov/sekiwild

 The Commercial Use Authorization (CUA) program authorizes the provision of suitable commercial services to park area visitors, as long as three conditions are met: the services (a) will have minimal impact on the park area's resources and values; (b) are consistent with the purposes for which the park area was established; and (c) are consistent with all applicable park area management plans, policies and regulations.

 In the future, the Park may undertake a Commercial Services Plan to provide direction for management of guided commercial services in wilderness and non-wilderness portions of the park over the next 10-20 years.
-This plan would provide details on how the park's commercial service program will be managed to achieve overall park goals and meet desired resource conditions and visitor experiences.
-This type of planning effort will be undertaken as a National Environmental Policy Act (NEPA) process and will include the opportunity for public comment.
+This plan would provide details on how the park's commercial service program would be managed to achieve overall park goals and meet desired resource conditions and visitor experiences.
+This type of planning effort would be undertaken as a National Environmental Policy Act (NEPA) process and will include the opportunity for public comment.